mwanji/toml4j/README.md

 Long arrayD = toml.getLong("array[0].d"); // returns 3
 ````

+### Limitations

+Date precision is limited to milliseconds.

 ## License

 toml4j is copyright of Moandji Ezana and is licensed under the [MIT License](LICENSE)